ditcraft/smartcontracts/README.md

-# Smart Contracts
+# ditcraft Smart Contracts
 As the corner-stone of ditcraft, the smart contracts serve the most important purpose of the implementation.
 Nameley these are the **KNWToken, KNWVoting, ditCoordinator and the ditContract**s.

+## Working with the project
+This repository contains a truffle v5.0.0 project.
+Feel free to insert your favorite provider into the `truffle-config.js` in order to deploy it.
+The config is preconfigured to read a 12-word mnemonic from a `.walletsecret` in the main directory and an infura API key in the form of `v3/<api_key>` in a `.infurakey` file in the same location.
+In order to get the gist of what happens during the deployment a look into the `migrations/2_main_migration.js` file is suggested.

 ## Deployed Contracts
-The contracts are currently deployed on the Rinkeby testnet for development and testning purposes.
+The contracts are currently deployed on the [Rinkeby Ethereum testnet](https://www.rinkeby.io) for development and testing purposes.
 - ditCoordinator: [0x808d9B0E0b36DCd34b64113F4c2AabadDc15743f](https://rinkeby.etherscan.io/address/0x808d9B0E0b36DCd34b64113F4c2AabadDc15743f)
 - KNWToken: [0xB999a62981f84674Eb72806Ba752ff9526Abab22](https://rinkeby.etherscan.io/address/0xB999a62981f84674Eb72806Ba752ff9526Abab22)
 - KNWVoting: [0x1BD208B3A0ADAbf8d4a0E08E2B02fF63057a66E9](https://rinkeby.etherscan.io/address/0x1BD208B3A0ADAbf8d4a0E08E2B02fF63057a66E9)

-Note: *You will need some ETH to interact with the contracts.*
+Note: *You will need some ETH to interact with the contracts.
+You can obtain some test ETH from the official [Rinkeby faucet](https://faucet.rinkeby.io).*

 ## Contract Description